jwetapatel/Final-Project_Group4/README.md

 - we will be laying the foundation for our analysis by processing and exploring a large amount of data on video game sales.
 - The dataset contains information regarding the sales of video games across various regions like North America, Europe, Japan and also globally, while also giving information regarding the Names, Publishers and Platforms.
-- This dataset has been made available to Kaggle which is the home for many such datasets and competitions.

 ## 2. Reason why they selected their topic :